FlyMandi/PWSH-Collection/README.md

 [Script to change between made winfetch config files](scripts/winfetchconfig.ps1).
 I shan't need to say that you need to have winfetch installed.
 Personally, I've installed it via `scoop install winfetch`.
 Uninstalling winfetch via `scoop uninstall winfetch` _will not_ get rid of your saved theme configuration files.

 I personally use `winfetchconfig` as a way to change up the image being displayed when `winfetch` is called, as I was tired of always manually editing the config file for that.
-If you want to do that, read below.\
+If you want to do that, read below.
-Note:

 Syntax is as follows: ```winfetchconfig operation ThemeName``` ◀️ the order is important!
 Tip: when no operation is specified, `choose` is the fallback operation.